roy-t/AStar/README.md

 ## Why choose this library?
 - Its very fast
-- It generates lowest cost, visually appealing, paths by combining A* with string pulling
+- It generates lowest cost, visually appealing, paths using the A* algorithm
 - Its flexible, you can define how your agent moves and this library will accomodate these restrictions
 - Its easy to use, you can generate a path with two lines of code
 - It has zero (0) external dependencies